Paint Calculator

 Why round up to the nearest quarter gallon?+

-Paint stores typically sell in quart and gallon increments, and running short mid-coat can cause visible touch-up lines, so it's safer to round up.
+Paint stores typically sell in quart and gallon (or half-liter and liter) increments, and running short mid-coat can cause visible touch-up lines, so it's safer to round up.

 Wallpaper Calculator